Jesuits, etc. Act 1584: After the Plot

-There is little evidence that the 1698 Act was enforced strictly.
+There is little evidence that the 1698 act was enforced strictly.
 Kenyon suggests that the obvious decline in numbers of the English Catholic community in the eighteenth century was due to financial penalties, such as the double land tax imposed on Catholics in 1692, rather than to overt persecution.

 The end of the Penal Laws

-The "bounty" provisions of the 1698 Act were repealed by the first Catholic relief measure, the Papists Act 1778.
-However, the 1778 Act produced a revival of anti-Catholic feelings which erupted in the Gordon Riots of 1780, in which hundreds of people died.
+The "bounty" provisions of the 1698 act were repealed by the first Catholic relief measure, the Papists Act 1778 (18 Geo.
+3. c.
+60).
+However, the 1778 act produced a revival of anti-Catholic feelings which erupted in the Gordon Riots of 1780, in which hundreds of people died.
 This reaction may have delayed further relief measures, but by 1791 the Government felt it safe to finally legalise the Catholic priesthood.
-Under the Roman Catholic Relief Act 1791 the Elizabethan Laws were repealed, and it became lawful, although under strictly controlled conditions, to act as a priest in England and to celebrate Mass.
+Under the Roman Catholic Relief Act 1791 (31 Geo.
+3. c.
+32) the Elizabethan Laws were repealed, and it became lawful, although under strictly controlled conditions, to act as a priest in England and to celebrate Mass.

+The whole act was repealed by section 1 of the Roman Catholics Act 1844 (7 & 8 Vict. c.
+102).

 1995 court case

-The execution of a Catholic priest under the Act in 1594 became the subject of a court case 401 years later.
+The execution of a Catholic priest under the act in 1594 became the subject of a court case 401 years later.
 In 1995 a church applied to the consistory court in Durham for a faculty (planning permission) to display a memorial plaque on the church door, in memory of the dead priest.
 Even though the 1584 Act had been repealed long ago, the priest's conviction had not been quashed, and so the court could not permit it:

 In 2008 the Oxford Consistory Court (presided over by the same judge) declined to follow that case as a precedent, on the grounds that "that decision had failed to take account of the commemoration of English saints and martyrs of the Reformation era in the Church of England's calendar of festivals.
 As such a commemoration was permitted in an authorised service, it would have been inconsistent not to permit commemoration of similar persons by a memorial."